lazerwalker/machine-learning-rps/CUSTOMIZATION.md

 ## Changing the Spoken Text

 If you want to change what words are read out when different hand symbols are recognized, just tweak the JS object [here](https://github.com/lazerwalker/machine-learning-rps/blob/main/src/index.ts#L33-L43).
 When the machine learning model recognizes on of the symbols listed as keys on the left-hand side, it will trigger neural text-to-speech using the text values on the right-hand side.

-You can change the text strings to be read by the `en-US-AriaNeural` neural TTS voice.
+The speech will be read by the `en-US-AriaNeural` neural TTS voice, but you can change the voice used [here](https://github.com/lazerwalker/machine-learning-rps/blob/main/src/textToSpeech.ts#L57).
 For example:

 ```js
   const map = {